 - 2 Tablespoons olive oil

-- Juice of 1 large or 2 small lemons about 2 Tablespoons
+- Juice of 1 small lemon about 1 Tablespoon

-Start by rinsing your quinoa in a fine mesh strainer under the faucet to remove any dust or dirt.
-Now place filtered water and rinsed quinoa in a small saucepan with a pinch of sea salt and bring to a boil over high heat.
-Cover with a fitted lid, reduce heat to low and simmer for 15 minutes.
-After 15 minutes, turn off the heat and let sit for another 5 minutes before removing the lid.
-Fluff with a fork.
+Rinse the quinoa in a fine mesh strainer under cool water to remove any dust or dirt.
+Place it in a small saucepan with filtered water and a pinch of sea salt.
+Bring it to a boil over high heat.
+Cover with a fitted lid, reduce heat to low and simmer for exactly 15 minutes.
+After 15 minutes, turn off the heat and let sit for another 5 minutes before removing lid to prevent sticking.
+Fluff with a fork and set aside.

 Place the sautéed kale into a large bowl.
-Add the shredded carrots, Persian cucumbers and sunflower seeds and mix to combine.
-When the quinoa is finished cooking, add that ass well and
+Add the shredded carrots, Persian cucumbers, sunflower seeds and mix to combine.
+Stir in cooked quinoa.

 To prepare the dressing:

-Place all of the dressing ingredients into a blender and starting on low speed, blend slowly working up to a higher speed until everything is well blended.
-If dressing is too thick, add more filtered water, 1 Tablespoon at a time until desired consistency is reached.
+Place all of the ingredients into a small mixing bowl and whisk to combine.
+If the dressing is too thick, add filtered water 1 teaspoon at a time until desired consistency is reached.
 Taste for seasoning.

 Store leftover salad in an airtight container in the fridge for 4 - 5 days.
-Leftover salad dressing can be stored in a sealed jar in the fridge for up to one week.
+Leftover salad dressing can be stored in a jar with a fitted lid in the fridge for up to one week.

 *I like to shred the kale in a food processor by roughly chopping kale, placing in a food processor and pulsing several times until very small pieces are formed.
 If you don't have a food processor, chop into small pieces using your knife.